top of page

 • Neurology

-• Addiction and trauma care
+• Trauma and addiction care

-• Integrative and functional medicine
+• Integrative medicine

-How Do Ear Seeds Work?
+How Ear Seeds Work: East Meets West

-The external ear is richly innervated by multiple cranial and spinal nerves, including:
+The external ear is richly innervated by:

 • Branches of the vagus nerve